Listen well, and you will discover the deepest yearnings of their heart

 If God were sitting beside you and you had free reign of the conversation, where would you take it?

 Pulling out a gospel tract might not be the best way to start.
-There is a way to bring up spiritual stuff without being awkward or a jerk.
+There is a way to bring up spiritual topics without being awkward or a jerk.

 Saying what is right in the wrong way can really backfire.

 When it came to sharing my faith, I was as clumsy as a carpenter with ten thumbs.
-Maybe I was just a slow learner, but a few years ago I made a surprising discovery.
+But a few years ago I made a surprising discovery.